oslabs-beta/GraphPulse/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Graph Pulse is an open-source project, and contributions from the community are welcomed.
-If you're interested in contributing to Graph Pulse, fork the repository, open an issue describing your contribution (open an issue with the tag "enhancement"), and submit a pull request.
+GraphPulse is an open-source project, and contributions from the community are welcomed.
+If you're interested in contributing to GraphPulse, fork the repository, open an issue describing your contribution (open an issue with the tag "enhancement"), and submit a pull request.
 Your contributions will be reviewed and merged to benefit the entire community.
 Don't forget to give the project a star ⭐️ !

 1. Fork the repository
 2. Create your Feature Branch (`git checkout -b feature/yourFeature`)